By Catherine Poslusny

 BTUs: 39,000

 The Weber Genesis II Propane Grill is a high-performance grill with an upgraded smart tech package.
 The app lets you select desired doneness and sends you alerts as it counts down to readiness.
 The burners have a unique, tapered shape to deliver a consistent gas flow from front to back.
-Add the cast iron grates and you get consistent heat distribution for even grilling across the cooking surface.
+Add the porcelain-enameled cast iron grates and you get consistent heat distribution for even grilling across the cooking surface.

 What we like: